wombleton/gitlaw-nz/acts/A/Anti-Personnel Mines Prohibition Act 1998.md

     (5) The power of the Secretary under this section to require a person to give information or documents to the Secretary is in addition to any obligation to give information or documents that the person may have under [section 13][21].

-    Compare: 1996 No 37 [s 14][62]
+    Compare: 1996 No 37 [s 14][63]

 ##### 15 Failure to supply information an offence

 *   (1) Every person commits an offence who, without reasonable excuse, fails to comply with a notice under [section 14][22] to the extent that the person is capable of complying with it.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

+    Section 15(2): amended, on 1 July 2013, by [section 413][55] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 16 False or misleading statements and documents

 *   (1) Every person commits an offence who, in any document prepared under this Part, makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

-    Compare: 1996 No 37 [s 15][63]
+    Compare: 1996 No 37 [s 15][64]

+    Section 16(2): amended, on 1 July 2013, by [section 413][55] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 5
 Fact-finding missions